CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 Your website must be hosted on the internet, and must be automatically deployed when you merge changes to your GitHub repo.

 Your website must include a drop-down to select a user to display information for.
-When a user is selected, you must display the agenda for that user.
-If there is no agenda for the user, you should present a message explaining this.

 You **must not** implement any kind of authentication.
 Just a drop-down to choose which user’s information to display.
 You **must not** implement data storage yourself, as we have provided that for you.
+(We want to avoid you "wasting" time implementing these, instead of building the project!)

+The goal of your website to is allow users to understand which topic they should revise next.

+When a user is selected, you must get the stored data for that user and use it to display their agenda.
+If there is no agenda for the user, you should present a message explaining this.

-After picking a user, the user's goal is to understand which topic they should revise next.
-To do this, your website should display the list of topics to revise in _chronological order_.
+If there is an agenda, your website should display a list of topics and the revision date when the user should revise in _chronological order_.
 For each revision date, it should display the date and the name of the topic to revise.
 Revision dates in the past should not be displayed.

 Your website must include a form with a text input, a date picker and submit button that allows a user to add a new topic.
 This form must be accessible, so for example, hitting the Enter key will also submit the topic name, the same as clicking the submit button.

 The date picker should default to today’s date, but allow selection of another date.
 You should use the built-in date picker for browsers, unless attempted as a bonus task. **No credit** is given for using an alternative date picker.

-When the form is submitted, your website should calculate the date to revise for one week, one month, three months, six months and one year from the selected date.
+When the form is submitted, your website should calculate the revision dates for that topic.
+There should be a revision date one week, one month, three months, six months and one year from the selected date.
 Using these calculations, your website should store the topic name and any necessary revision date data using the functions from `storage.js` as described above.

 After the new data has been stored, the updated agenda must be displayed (including the new topic) for the relevant user.